Planning for Natural Disasters and Catastrophes

 - Store your inventory records in a safe place, and keep them updated.

 Prepare an Information Resource List

 Gather contact information for national, state, and local organizations that can provide assistance or crucial information before, during and after the event.
-Don’t rely on one method of contact; remember that phone lines may be down or organizations could be overwhelmed by callers; include both phone numbers and URLs on your contact list.
+Don’t rely on one method of contact; phone lines may be down or organizations could be overwhelmed by callers; include phone numbers and URLs on your list.
 If you live in a storm-prone area, give the list to a friend or relative in another state so they can alert authorities if you are out of contact for too long.
-Upload the list to your mobile devices and place hard copies in your emergency supply kit.
+Upload the list to your phone and put hard copies in your emergency supply kit.